Archangel: Restorationist

 Jehovah's Witnesses, citing a reference to "the voice of the archangel" at 1 Thessalonians 4:16, also believe that "Michael" is another name for Jesus in heaven.
 They believe Jesus is an archangel in the true sense of the word—the supreme leader of angels.

 The Church of Jesus Christ of Latter-day Saints (LDS Church) interprets the term "archangel" as meaning "Chief Angel", Michael is the only individual so designated in the Latter Day Saints canon.
 It is believed that he is the head of all of the angels.
 LDS Church doctrine also states that the archangel Michael was the first man, Adam.
 Though no other being is identified as an "archangel", Joseph Smith taught that the angel Gabriel was known in mortality as Noah and the angel Raphael is a being of significant standing, even though he has never been identified with any mortal prophet.

-In Islam
+Islam

 In Islam, the mentioned archangels (Karubiyin) in the Islamic exegetical traditions are: